mr-nart/Kingmaker/Quests/Cleaning Up the Greenbelt.md

 #### Tuskwater
 - we infiltrated the base, we killed the Staglord, now on to collect our settlement charter...
 - lmao plot twist, there's fucking zombies and earthquakes because of the old guy locked in the basement or some shit
+	- we finally made it through the combat
+	- unclear if the old guy was making the zombies or if it was something else...
+	- the Staglord's body was given to some mysterious undead figure by the river, probably something to do with [[Deities#Hanspur]]

 # Relevant Sessions
 ```dataview